 1. Post Emergent: Applying Herbicides Such As MSMA.

 Using a herbicide to remove stickers isn’t for everyone.
-For the most part, they are not eco-friendly and are dangerous to pets and kids.
-But if your situation is drastic and you pick your time to coincide with a vacation, herbicides like MSMA can be very effective if you want to completely kill stickers in lawns.
+For the most part, they are not an eco-friendly product and are dangerous to pets and kids.
+But if your situation is drastic, and you pick your time to coincide with a vacation, spraying herbicides like MSMA can be very effective if you want to completely kill stickers in lawns.

-The best time to apply MSMA is in that same spring to summer period, between the months of May and July.
+Apply MSMA in that same spring to summer period, between the months of May and July.

 2. The Pre-Emergent: Preventative Approach